-Medical professionals recommending medical cannabis must be medical personnel licensed in New Mexico to prescribe and administer drugs that are subject to the Controlled Substance Act this includes MDs , DOs and nurse practitioners that have a primary practice in New Mexico.
-A practitioner must demonstrate an established patient-provider relationship that includes a current assessment of the applicant’s debilitating medical condition and an assessment of whether the potential benefits of program participation outweigh any risks.
+If you are a medical doctor (MD), doctor of osteopathy (DO) or nurse practitioner who can prescribe medicine in New Mexico, you can write a referral for the Medical Cannabis Program as long as you are licensed in New Mexico.
+You must demonstrate an established patient-provider relationship that includes a current assessment of the applicant's debilitating medical condition and an assessment of whether the potential benefits of program participation outweigh any risks.
 A certification requires a clinical visit.

 A number of qualifying conditions also require the documented support of a provider or specialist with expertise in the particular condition.
 Conditions with special application requirements are as follows: